 She married coal miner Isaac Miller (Dec.
 1845-1902).
 He could neither read nor write.

-The couple produced four children and outlived three by 1900.
-Two of the sons are believed to have been Henry S. Miller, Jonathan Miller and a stillborn son, and the daughters Amelia A. Miller and Martha Anna Ida Miller.
+The couple produced five children and outlived three by 1900.
+The sons are believed to have been Henry S. Miller, Jonathan Miller and a stillborn son, and the daughters Amelia A. Miller and Martha Anna Ida Miller.

-The 1870 federal census shows that she was married but -- likely while Isaac was away working elsewhere -- lived with her parents in Longswamp.
+The 1870 federal census shows that Sarah Ann was married and -- while Isaac was away working elsewhere -- lived with her parents in Longswamp.
 Grief swept over the family at the death of daughter Amelia at the age of about 15 months on Sept.
 8, 1871.
 Then in 1872, after the birth of their son Henry in the Topton community, the family relocated to Seisholtzville in Hereford Township, where Isaac found work as an iron ore miner.
 They lost another stillborn son on Feb.
 10, 1873, followed by eight-month-old Martha on July 6, 1877.
 Rev. Keller had the grim duty to preach Martha Anna Ida's funeral sermon, and in his record he marked the cause of death as "heart disease."
 The three babies rest for all time in the cemetery at Huff's Church.

 When the 1880 federal census enumeration was made, the Millers lived next to Sarah's widowed father and near her married sister Lovina Leibensperger and family in Longswamp.
 The census-taker noted that Isaac, continuing as an ire ore mine laborer, had spent two months unemployed during the year.
 He tried to enlist his son Henry in the mining work, but "it soon became evident that he was not rugged enough physically for that type of manual labor," said the Allentown Morning Call.